Island Peak Climbing 17 Days

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to higher altitudes.
 Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.

-A person suffering from serious AMS shows heightened symptoms, including shortness of breath, even while taking rest.
-The trekker with serious symptoms can barely walk and fluids may start building up in the lungs.
-The trekker having serious AMS has to be taken to a lower altitude immediately.
+A person suffering from serious AMS shows heightened symptoms, including shortness of breath, even while resting.
+The trekker with serious symptoms can barely walk, and fluids may start building up in the lungs.
+The trekker with serious AMS must be taken to a lower altitude immediately.

 Advanced cases of AMS